shubjadh/Github-manager/Readme.md

 1. Clone the repository: https://github.com/shubjadh/SE577.git

-2.Navigate to the project directory: server-folder and basic-project-2 folder
+2. Navigate to the project directory: server-folder and basic-project-2 folder

-3.First go to the server folder and read its instructions
+3. First go to the server folder and read its instructions

-4.then go to basic-project-2 folder and read its instructions
+4. Then go to basic-project-2 folder and read its instructions

 **Usage:**
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------